ありがとうございます (arigatou gozaimasu): Thank you

 Now that you have introduced yourself, a Japanese speaker would respond "あなたに会えて光栄です。" which means "I'm pleased to meet you" in Japanese.

-Listen to a native Japanese speaker saying that exact sentence to you right now:
+Listen to a fluent Japanese speaker saying that exact sentence to you right now:

 At this point, it might be polite to ask the person you are having a conversation with "How are you?" in Japanese.